 Several reports serve as the foundation for the draft Phase I plan.
 The first report, the Planning Influences Report, examines existing conditions, trends, and future projections of population, housing, economic development, transportation, and land use.
 The first draft of this report was made available in early February 2012 and was then revised, based on comments from the Comprehensive Plan Committee, staff, and members of the public.
 This revised version is available for review below.

 In Fall/Winter 2011-2012, the Comprehensive Plan Committee held 21 separate community workshops, open houses, neighborhood meetings, and organization meetings to solicit their input.
 The community meetings were well-publicized events that were designed to encourage public participation in the planning process and provide an opportunity to ask questions, voice concerns, and provide suggestions.
-The Planning Issues Report summarizes input gathered through the public meetings and survey, and is available for review below.
+The Planning Issues Report summarizes input gathered through the public meetings and surveys, and is available for review below.

-Since April 2013, the Comprehensive Plan Committee has been organizing 25 different focus groups to discuss specific topic areas to be included in each chapter of the plan.
-Once this process has been completed in August 2013, the Comprehensive Plan Committee and staff will use the information from (1) previously-collected public input, (2) the reports noted above, and (3) the 2013 focus groups comments, to draft the plan.
-Each chapter will include a vision with accompanying goals, as well as recommendations and implementation strategies.
-Once the Comprehensive Plan Committee has reviewed and approved a complete draft of the plan, the plan will be formally presented at a second series of public meetings for review and comment by the community.
-It is anticipated the draft plan will be available for public review in early 2014.
+In 2013, the Comprehensive Plan Committee organized 25 different focus groups to discuss specific topic areas to be included in each chapter of the plan.
+The Comprehensive Plan Committee and staff is now using the reports noted above and the focus groups comments to draft the plan.
+Each chapter will identifies a series of goals, as well as recommendations to achieve these goals.
+Once the Comprehensive Plan Committee has reviewed and approved a complete draft of the plan, the plan will be formally presented at another series of public meetings for review and comment by the community.
+It is anticipated the draft plan will be available for public review in Fall 2014.

 - List of Comprehensive Plan Committee Members